BASSATINE NEWS the ONLY Jewish newsletter reporting directly from Egypt

 Cairo Seder 2012;

-below: JCC President Carmen Weinstein, US Ambassador Ann Patterson, Rabbi Mark El Fassi and dependable handyman Metwalli helping out
+below: JCC President Carmen Weinstein, US Ambassador Ann Patterson, Rabbi Mark El Fassi, David R. Patterson and dependable handyman Metwalli helping out

 Seder 6 April 2012